 - 1. Shut off all other gas fired appliances. - 2.
 Start and run the furnace in high fire for at least 3 minutes. - 3.
-Measure the time (in seconds) required for the gas meter to complete one revolution. - 4.
-Convert the time per revolution to cubic feet of gas per hour using Table 3, (page 33). - 5.
-Multiply the gas flow rate in cubic feet per hr by the heating value of the gas in Btu per cubic ft to obtain the firing rate in Btuh.
+Measure the time (in seconds) required for the gas meter to complete one revolution.

+- Convert the time per revolution to cubic feet of gas per hour using Table 3 (page 31). - 5.
+Multiply the gas flow rate in cubic ft per hr by the heating value of the gas in Btu per cubic ft to obtain the firing rate in Btuh.
 See example.

-Example:
+EXAMPLE: